polinchw/docker-tools/README.md

   Once on the worker run this command:

-  sudo docker swarm join --token TOKEN_FROM_THE_MANAGER_SECTION IP-ADDRESS-OF-SWARM-MANANGER:2377
+  sudo docker swarm join --token TOKEN_FROM_THE_MASTER_SECTION IP-ADDRESS-OF-SWARM-MANANGER:2377

 ## Run a Docker Service on your new Swarm
-- ssh into the swarm manager:
+- ssh into the swarm master:

-  docker-machine ssh SWARM-MANANGER
+  docker-machine ssh SWARM-MASTER

 - Run a Docker Service on the swarm with this (example) command: